Anders Osborne: Alligator records

+Osborne released the album Black Eye Galaxy in 2012.
+Recorded at Dockside Studio in Maurice, Louisiana, the album was produced by Osborne along with engineer Warren Riker and Galactic's Stanton Moore.
+Its sounds range from heavy electric mayhem to acoustic melodicism.
+Blurt Magazine praised the album.

-In late 2012, he was back in the studio recording a six-song EP entitled Three Free Amigos, which was released by Alligator early in 2013.
-The EP, produced by Osborne and Warren Riker, focused more on Osborne's melodic, acoustic side.
+In late 2012, Osborne recorded a six-song EP entitled Three Free Amigos, which was released by Alligator early in 2013.
+The EP, produced by Osborne and Warren Riker, focused more on melodic, acoustic music.
 Players included Osborne's touring band of bassist Carl Dufresne and drummer Eric Bolivar, plus guitarist Billy Iuso and multi-instrumentalist Johnny Sansone, Osborne himself played guitar, bass, keyboards and drums on various tracks.
 It was described by Relix as "rugged, soulful singing superb hard-hitting songs...A phenomenal blend of self-awareness, spirit and muscle."

 Osborne continues to tour almost constantly, both with his own band and in combination with other artists.
 He's appeared multiple times at the New Orleans Jazz & Heritage Festival as well as at Bonnaroo Music Festival, The High Sierra Festival, The Telluride Blues & Brews Festival, The Hollowbaloo Music & Arts Festival in Honolulu, the Hangout Festival, WYEP Summer Music Fest, Central Park SummerStage, Miami Valley Music fest, as well as playing with Phil Lesh and others at Terrapin Crossroads.

-In 2015, Osborne was included in the all-star cast headed by Derek Trucks and Susan Tedeschi of Tedeschi Trucks Band in a memorial concert to honor Joe Cocker Mad Dogs & Englishmen at the Lockn' Festival.
+In 2015, Osborne was included in the cast headed by Derek Trucks and Susan Tedeschi of Tedeschi Trucks Band in a memorial concert to honor Joe Cocker Mad Dogs & Englishmen at the Lockn' Festival.

 His album, Peace, was released on October 8, 2013.
-Osborne was quoted as saying, "Peace is light from darkness.
-The songs are written from the outside looking in.
-They are not making any judgments.
-I'm just stating facts.
-I'm writing from a brighter perspective.
-There's less dusk and dark, and much more sunlight.
-The results are greater than I expected.
-The driving tones and sounds are free and natural.
-This is one of the coolest records I’ve ever made."

-Back on Dumaine records
+Dumaine records

 In fall of 2014 and March 2015, Osborne recorded album Spacedust & Ocean Views in New Orleans; it was released on March 18, 2016.
 His next album, Flower Box, was released on July 22, 2016.
-Anders' third offering on the label the award-winning Buddha and the Blues came out in 2019.
+Anders' third album on the label, Buddha & the Blues, came out in 2019.